Note: Goalwise has been acquired by Niyo Money and is rebranded to Niyo Money.

 Switch from Regular fund to direct fund:

-So you decided to start using Goalwise and also move all your funds from other brokers/distributor to Goalwise platform, you could do that with just a few clicks.
+So you decided to start using Niyomoney and also move all your funds from other brokers/distributor to Niyomoney platform, you could do that with just a few clicks.
 This is another aspect of “Track external investment” and it’s worth knowing this feature.

 If you ever feel you are stuck with your existing mutual fund advisor, a feature like this makes it easier for anyone to take control of their funds.